consolelabs/mochi-ui/CONTRIBUTING.md

 ## License

-By contributing to the ConsoleLabs GitHub repository, you agree to license your contribution under our project's license.
+By contributing to the Web Foundation GitHub repository, you agree to license your contribution under our project's license.

-Your participation and contributions are what make ConsoleLabs an exciting and evolving project.
+Your participation and contributions are what make the project exciting and evolving.
 We look forward to your creative and innovative input!